washingtonpost/amazon-cross-account-kinesis-client-nodejs/README.md

 ```

 ### Step 3 - ARC Customer
-Get the IAM Role ARN and Kinesis stream name from The Washington Post.
+Get the IAM Role ARN, Kinesis stream name, and AWS region from The Washington Post.

-Use the Kinesis stream name to populate the "streamName" found in [properties/kcl.properties](properties/kcl.propertis).
+Use the Kinesis stream name to update the "streamName" found in [properties/kcl.properties](properties/kcl.propertis).

-Use the IAM Role to populate the "AWS_ROLE_ARN" found in [docker-compose.yml](docker-compose.yml).
+Use the IAM Role to update the "AWSCredentialsProvider" found in [properties/kcl.properties](properties/kcl.propertis).

+Use the AWS region to update the "regionName" found in [properties/kcl.properties](properties/kcl.propertis).

 Create an IAM user in your account that can assume the IAM role in The Washington Post account.